IronEdward/Bruh.io-Custom/README.md

-# Bruh.io-Custom
+# Custom version of Bruh.io
-An original modification of the game https://bruh.io/ and http://surviv.io/.
+An original modification of the game https://bruh.io/ and http://surviv.io/ together.

 To-Do:
   1. Bots are moving randomly -> follow up with bots with path-planning algorithms(e.g. A*), Reinforcement Learning(probably will not converge...) and genetic algorithms.